 Can stem cells help knee pain?

-Stem cell-based regenerative medicine may be an option for some patients with chronic knee pain, knee arthritis, cartilage irritation, meniscus-related pain, or degenerative joint changes.
+Stem cell-based regenerative medicine are an option for many patients with chronic knee pain, knee arthritis, cartilage irritation, meniscus-related pain, or degenerative joint changes.

 However, stem cells are not a guaranteed cure.
 Therefore, Axis Medical Center first evaluates your symptoms, imaging, function, health history, and goals.
 Then, we help you understand whether regenerative knee care may be appropriate.